exonum/exonum-doc/src/architecture/serialization.md

 - **Body** is a dynamic sized part, it can be read only after parsing header.

-Data of primitive types as well as plain-old-data types are stored completely in the header.
+Data of [fixed-length types](#fixed-length-types) is stored completely in the header.

 !!! note "Example"
     Consider a sequence containing `PublicKey`, `u64` and `bool` fields.
 In the